 - Active Ingredients

-- Astaxanthin to facilitate tanning and provide a sun-kissed complexion?
+- Astaxanthin to support tanning and provide a tanned complexion?

-Astaxanthin to facilitate tanning and provide a sun-kissed complexion?
+Astaxanthin to support tanning and provide a tanned complexion?

-Theastaxanthin has often been mentioned as an active ingredient involved in the tanning process by stimulating the production of melanin.
-But is this really the case?
-Melanin is a black or brown pigment produced during the melanogenesis process, a process by which melanin is produced in the melanosomes.
-For astaxanthin to promote tanning, it would need to have an activating role on melanogenesis.
+The astaxanthin has been mentioned as an active ingredient in the tanning process by stimulating melanin production.
+This idea stems from the red hue of this pigment.
+Astaxanthin also gives certain marine animals their pink color, including shrimp, crabs, and salmon.
+But can it enhance tanning in humans?
+As a reminder, melanin is a black or brown pigment produced during the melanogenesis, a process in which melanin is produced in melanosomes.
+For astaxanthin to promote tanning, it must activate melanogenesis.
+That does not seem to be the case.

 Sources